End-to-end encrypted notes app

 Standard Notes (SN) have good security/privacy compare to other alternatives apps for the concerned people out there.
 That you should care by the way, even in your job using the laptop your employee provide, any IT guy can just look into your notes, email, installed app, etc for whatever the reason.
 Yes it happen.

 SN have free extensions too beside the pay extension.
-The basic SN, is very limited.
+The basic SN or "core", is very limited (is intended that way and expand through extensions).
 I recommend to use it with some free extensions from the links below.
 If you like the direction the project is taking you should consider to pay for the extensions to contribute to the project, or help coding.
 Here you can buy the subscription. https://dashboard.standardnotes.org/?p=60

 If maybe you are unhappy with SN right now, you should try again in the upcoming version 4.
 Should be way better. (from what I read on some posts)